Emergency resources available for SWFL after Hurricane Ian’s impact - NewsBreak

 Lee Health announced its TeleHealth service is free to use before going to any of their facilities.
 Lee Health said to receive TeleHealth service, you can visit here.

-Millennium Physicians Group is opening a walk-in clinic on October 2nd at 13813 Metro Parkway, Fort Myers, 12 pm- 5 pm.
-They have also opened a number of offices around Southwest Florida, to find an available office, call (844) 225-5674.
+Millennium Physicians Group is opening a walk-in clinic on October 2nd at 13813 Metro Parkway, Fort Myers, 12 pm- 5 pm

 Fort Myers Beach urges residents not to rush back to the island before Saturday.
 Emergency responders will address critical assessments to ensure everyone’s safety upon returning.